 Some may be simple typographical errors, while others occur when a loan is sold to another institution.
+Worst is when someone has stolen your identity to open lines of credit in your name.
 Regardless of how the errors occur, it is important that you find them and correct them so that your credit report reflects your true credit history.

 What is a credit report?

 A Credit Report is a snapshot of your credit history.
 It shows the accounts you have open and how it’s been used and paid (as well as some personal information).
 A Credit Score is a metric created by credit bureaus to give lenders and such an easier way to evaluate how credit-worthy you are, showing how much a credit company should trust you paying them back (the higher the score the better).
 This is based on your credit report.

 Four Easy Steps to Fix an Error on Your Credit Report

-Order a free credit report.
+1) Order a free credit report.

 Everyone is entitled to a free credit report from each of the three credit bureaus, Experian, Equifax, and TransUnion at Annual Credit Report.
 Request a free credit report from the credit bureau of your choice; then four months later, request your credit report from a different credit bureau, and finally, four months after that, request a credit report from the last credit bureau.
 (I suggest staggering them like this so you can do double duty—you can not only look at the reports for errors, but you can also keep tabs on your credit to make sure you have not become a victim of credit theft in the four months since you pulled the last report.)

 2) Check the report carefully for errors.

 Remember, 4 out of 5 credit reports contain errors, so yours likely does.
 Go over the report carefully looking for both typographical errors and loans that appear outstanding even though you know they are paid off or incorrect loan or credit amounts.

-Send a certified letter to the offending agency.
+3) Send a certified letter to the offending agency.

 In this letter, specifically state all of the errors that you found and what the corrections should be.
 You should also include a copy of your credit report with the incorrect information circled and documentation proving that what you argue the credit report should say is legitimate.

 After you send this off, the agency has 30 days to fix the error.
 Sending certified is important because you have documentation of the exact day your request was received and by whom.
 If the credit bureau decides that there was an error, they should send you a new credit report and also contact the other two credit bureaus regarding the error.

-Send a letter to the offending company.
+4) Send a letter to the offending company.